uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-base-and-trust-registry.md

 *   DID Log Generation: A DID log line is generated and output to the standard console (stdout).
 You can redirect this output to a file if necessary. **This is the output you need to continue with the step "Upload DID log".**

 #### DID Log Content

-⚙️ The DID generated in this step will be referenced as ISSUER_DID or VERIFIER_DID

 The generated DID log content should look similar as shown below.
 After creation, it consists of a single, albeit lengthy, line.

 **DID log Sample**